colechang/BoidsPySide/README.md

 ![Representation of Boids in Nature](image.png)

 The Boids Simulation is a Python application that demonstrates the behavior of a flock of birds (boids) in a window.
 This project uses PySide6 to create a graphical user interface (GUI) for the simulation.

-Boids are simulated as small circles that move around the screen, mimicking flocking behavior.
+Origin of the Concept: The term "boids" was coined by computer scientist Craig Reynolds in 1986, as part of his research into simulating the flocking behavior of birds.
+Reynolds developed a set of simple rules that govern the behavior of individual agents (boids) within a group.
+These rules include alignment (matching the direction of neighbors), cohesion (moving toward the center of mass of neighbors), and separation (avoiding collisions with neighbors).

+Biological Inspiration: The foundation of boid research lies in its biological inspiration, primarily the flocking behavior of birds, but also the schooling of fish and the swarming of insects.
+Scientists have observed that these animals, despite their limited cognitive abilities, can exhibit highly coordinated group behaviors.
+Boid models aim to capture the underlying principles responsible for such emergent phenomena.

+Complex Systems: Boid simulations are part of a broader field known as complex systems.
+They exemplify how simple, local interactions among individuals can lead to complex global behaviors.
+This research offers insights into self-organization, criticality, and emergent properties in various systems, including ecological, social, and economic systems.
 ## Features

 - Simulates the movement of a flock of boids.
-- Boids wrap around the screen edges when they reach the boundary.
 - Customizable parameters for the simulation, such as the number of boids, their speed, and appearance.
 - Real-time rendering of boids using PySide6's QPainter.